Date: Monday 1 July 2024

 University of the Sunshine Coast

-Belinda Brear is the Student Partnerships Officer at the University of the Sunshine Coast (UniSC).
+Belinda Brear is the Student Partnerships Coordinator at the University of the Sunshine Coast (UniSC).
 With over 10 years’ experience in Higher Education student engagement, she is passionate about enhancing students’ employability and promoting authentic partnerships.
 Belinda leads the Students as Partners Team at UniSC including the co-curricular recognition program, student volunteers and the Student Governance Framework.